Loving (2016 film): Production design

-Production designer Chad Keith, who worked with Nichols previously on Take Shelter (2011) and Midnight Special (2016), commented that the greatest creative challenge was to do justice to the Lovings, while also acknowledging his interest in working on a film about actual living persons.
+Production designer Chad Keith, who worked with Nichols previously on Take Shelter and Midnight Special, commented that the greatest creative challenge was to do justice to the Lovings, while also acknowledging his interest in working on a film about actual living persons.
 Keith stressed the importance of the location, to which his team and himself tried to match up the locations to where and how the Lovings lived, in which he explained, "There are different sorts of income levels represented throughout their whole family that we wanted to show in the film.
 We bounced around all over Virginia and in D.C."
 Keith remarked that it was his first period piece, and from the beginning, one of the first things [Nichols] asked was whether he thought we could pull it off, to which he stated, "I was certain we could."

-Nichols himself spoke of how both Keith and costume designer Erin Benach with keeping him "period correct."
+Nichols himself spoke of how both Keith and Erin Benach with keeping him "period correct."
 Keith spoke of Adam Stone and his experiences finding existing locations that were shootable, and once found both men spent a lot of time scouting.
 Keith later explained that: "Once you find the perfect location, you have to gut it, and start from scratch, and that experience is fun."
 He also spoke of his adamant approach of not placing anything that isn't required to be on screen: "If it doesn't make sense that the characters would have used it, then to me it makes no sense for it to be there."
 Some of the original locations, including the Bowling Green jail and courthouse, remained intact, though in other cases, Keith had to improvise: "Originally, we thought we could just roll into town, pull up to the perfect house and replicate everything easily."
 Stone re-fashioned renovated houses to resemble the Lovings' country abodes as a lot of the places were falling apart.
 He also stuck with the key approach of simplicity within Loving, as he stated, "The story was about the Lovings.
 We did not want to draw attention to their environments.
 They were very simple people.
 I wanted to make what came across on screen as simple as possible as well."